A Thief in the Night (film): Themes

 In 1999, journalist Adam Davidson placed the film in the context of a shift in evangelical views on non-believers since the early 1970s, contrasting it with the then-popular Left Behind series.
 He argues that evangelicals went from "[not yet knowing] who they were in the American public sphere" in the 1960s and early 1970s to a "major shift in evangelical thought which allowed for political and social activism" by the late 1990s, more negative and divisive.
 Evangelicals, Davidson states, had previously been more separatist, with little interest in attempting to create large-scale religious, moral, and political change.
 He uses the A Thief in the Night as an example of this former approach, with its compassionate view towards unbelievers: "This is a portrait of regular people who don't know what to do and happen to make the wrong choice".
 In contrast, Left Behind, he contends, has a contemptuous and triumphant view of non-Christians and their suffering in the end times that he sees as symptomatic of a larger change in evangelicalism.

-While predicting the apocalypse may be a constant, the way evangelicals think about it has undergone a massive overhaul.
-The progression (or regression) is the move from rural towns to the halls of power.
-It's the expansion of the evangelical sphere of concern from the very local (my friends, my church) to the national and global (my president, my international policy).
-It's a move from a complex view of the individual to an oversimplification that identifies everyone as either good-believer or bad-heathen.
-It's also a change in sentiment towards the unbeliever from sadness, caring, and invitation to triumph, judgement, and dismissal.
-It's a chilling mutation, and has entrenched evangelical Christianity in an antagonism to secular America that borders, at times, on cruelty.